ilRECh/ft_irc/README.md

 ## In general

-This project is about creating my own IRC server with a team of 3.<br>
+This project is about creating an IRC server with a team of 3.<br>
-The main goal is to use an actual IRC client to connect to your server and test it.
+The main goal is to use an actual IRC client to connect to the server and test it.
 Of course it must work perfectly!<br>
 Internet is ruled by solid standards protocols that allow connected computers to interact with each other.<br>
 So, let's learn the first messenger protocol, shall we?<br>